Abhinav-ark/timetable_csea/README.md

-# Timetable for 6th Semester 2023-24 B Tech CSE A
+# Timetable for 6th Semester 2023-24 B.Tech CSE A

 - Simple PWA to display timetable for 6th Semester 2023-24 B Tech CSE A.
 - Built with